billsix/modelviewprojection/book/docs/perspective.rst

 If we can make a function, that like the third row of the matrix, has those properties, we can replace the third row and remove camera space's z, :math:`z_c`, from the matrix.
-This is desirable because, if it were to exist, would would not need per vertex to create a custom pespective matrix.
+This is desirable because, if it were to exist, would would not need per vertex to create a custom perspective matrix.

 Towards that, let's look at these jibronies.